Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs: Abstract

 \section{Abstract}

-We prove that for any graph $G$ the (complex) zeros of its chromatic polynomial, $\chi_G(x)$, lie inside the disk centered at $0$ of radius $4.25 \Delta(G)$, where $\Delta(G)$ denote the maximum degree of $G$.
-This improves on a recent result of Jenssen, Patel and the second author, who proved a bound of $5.94\Delta(G)$.
-We moreover show that for graphs of sufficiently large girth we can replace $4.25$ by $3.60$ and for claw-free graphs we can replace $4.25$ by $3.81$.
+We prove that for any graph $G$ the (complex) zeros of its chromatic polynomial, $\chi_G(x)$, lie inside the disk centered at $0$ of radius $4.25 \Delta(G)$, where $\Delta(G)$ denotes the maximum degree of $G$.
+This improves on a recent result of Jenssen, Patel and Regts, who proved a bound of $5.94\Delta(G)$.
+Moreover, we show that for graphs of sufficiently large girth we can replace $4.25$ by $3.60$ and for claw-free graphs we can replace $4.25$ by $3.81$.

-Our proofs build on the ideas developed by Jenssen, Patel and the second author, adding some new ideas.
+Our proofs add some substantially novel ideas to those developed by Jenssen, Patel, and Regts, while building on them.
 A key novel ingredient for claw-free graphs is to use a representation of the coefficients of the chromatic polynomial in terms of the number of certain partial acyclic orientations. \\ \quad \\ {{\bf Keywords}: chromatic polynomial, acyclic orientation, complex zeros, broken circuit, maximum degree, claw-free graph.}